The guide wire forms the basis of the access to the vein and enables application of seldinger technique for passing sheaths to the vein.

 Placing Additional Guide-wires

 In multi lead systems (e.g. dual chamber pacemakers), more than 1 guide-wire is necessary for additional sheaths.
 The author’s preferred way of getting additional wires in is by doing additional punctures guided by the existing wire.
-Additional punctures are done through the pocket floor, few mm away from the first guide.
+Additional punctures are done through the pocket floor, few mm away from the first guide with fluoroscopic guidance .
 One must be careful with regard to depth, as puncturing through the pocket means shallow entry to the vein (compare to puncturing through skin).
-It would be prudent to have a low threshold for fluoroscopic guidance.
 Once the second wire is in, its position is confirmed radiographically.
 The medial most wire is selected for the atrial lead sheath and clipped to the drapes and kept away.
 The sheath dilator set assembled, flushed and inserted along the free guide-wire thus establishing a sheath for the ventricular lead.
 The second method is to use the double wiring or piggy back method – which is described in the following link